MarshallAsbury/admera/README.md

 # Admera Take Home Assessment

+## Directions:

+1. Clone this repository
+2. Store your solution in your own Github repository

 The following is a take home assesment to review your skills with designing and implementing solutions in code.
 You will have 1 week to complete this assessment and can spend as long as needed to complete the assessment within that time frame.
 We will go over your solutions during the interview.